Laguna Madre Series

 Art Center of Corpus Christi and Texas A&M- Corpus Christi’s Center for Coastal Studies

-Some of the new work I’m making in my time since isn’t coastal at all—cactus, shadows, patterns in the land—but they’re still rooted in what I learned on that island.
-The residency sharpened my attention to the way multiple elements coexist and speak to one another: wind, light, texture, movement, history.
+The residency sharpened my attention to how multiple elements coexist and inform one another: wind, light, texture, movement, and history.
 That way of listening now runs through everything I make.

-The paintings in this ongoing series trace those connections.
-They grow out of the hundreds of photographs and field studies I brought back, but also from the slower, quieter understandings that surfaced only once I returned home.
-Each work carries its own voice, and together they build something larger—an accumulation of perspectives shaped by time, memory, and place.
+The paintings in this ongoing series grow from field studies and photographs, but also from understandings that emerged only later, through time and distance.
+Each work carries its own voice, while together they form an accumulation shaped by memory, place, and sustained attention.
+I am still learning what they are trying to teach.